msyousuf1211/my-otts/README.md

 ## Contributors
 - Mrs. P. Renuka (Project Lead)
 - Dr. S. Fahimuddin
-- S. Arif Hussain
+- MS. Mahammad yousuf
 - K. Pavan Kumar
 - Y. Dhanush Kumar Raju
-- Ms. Mahammad Yousuf
+- S. Arif Hussain

 ## Acknowledgments
 We express our gratitude to Annamacharya University, Rajampet, Andhra Pradesh, for their support in making this project a reality.
 Special thanks to our faculty members and peers who guided us throughout.